xurizaemon/yunmai-body/README.md

 ## TODO

+* Write up a blog post about how this works.
 * Load in data dynamically (switch user)
 * Average weight by day, week
 * Switch between measurement / day / week etc